the-virtual-brain/tvb-root/scientific_library/tvb/rateML/README.md

 The --gpu_info argument print a various information about the GPU to be used to assist the user in setting the right parameters for optimal CUDA model execution.

+The --speeds_min argument sets the minimum value for the speed to be use in the TVB simulation.
+The temporal buffer is set accordingly: max(lengths / speeds_min / dt) + 1) from which the next power of 2 is taken to be the size of the temporal buffer.
+This buffer will take the largest chunk of data on the GPU, which can be calculated as:
+(buf_len * n_work_items * states * n_regions) * (4 / 1024 ** 2) MiB.

 Example for Oscillator simulation:
 ```c